CAxMan/docs-and-training/README.md

    `<healtch_check_path>` is what the load balancer will query to check if the service is alive.
 It should be an address that returns a html 200 code, so preferrably the wsdl.
-The complete query path will be `https://srv.hetcomp.org/<servicename>/<health_check_path>`.
+The complete query path will b `https://srv.hetcomp.org/<servicename>/<health_check_path>`.
 In this tutorial, `health_check_path>` should be `INCOMPLETE`, which is the name of the Java class representing the service.